 - Living clean.
 Your body’s a machine, and its performance is directly related to what you put into it.
 If you think you’re experiencing andropause, talk to your doctor about any medications you might be taking.
 Smokers and heavy alcohol users should consider cutting back or quitting entirely to help counter the effects of age-related hormonal changes.

 - Stay lean.
 Fat cells, especially around the midsection, impede testosterone production and can enhance estrogen.
 Excessive body fat can disrupt the balance between these two hormones, thus leading to many of the symptoms of andropause.

 An additional boost (that is not testosterone)

 The bottom line: Lower testosterone levels are a natural part of the aging process, and there are methods that attenuate the effects of andropause and how it influences performance in the bedroom.
 There is also another way to boost flagging performance that has nothing to do with hormone production: Low-intensity shockwave therapy can help revitalize a man’s sex life.
 These sound wave treatments are highly effective at treating ED through the removal of plaques and the promotion of new blood vessels and erectile tissue growth.
 These regenerative properties have also been shown to improve sexual performance in men not suffering from ED.
-Shockwave treatment for sexual dysfunction is relatively new in this country – RejuvaWAVE® is the first and only standardized protocol for sexual performance-related shockwave therapy the US.
-The RejuvaWAVE® method is based on extensive clinic experience and over 40 successful clinical studies.
+The Multi Wave Connect method is based on extensive clinic experience and over 40 successful clinical studies.
 In addition, it’s non-invasive and virtually free of side effects.
 For more information on this revolutionary treatment, we encourage you to connect with us online.